alexxnder1/modern-discord-bot/readme.md

-## Overview

 **Eastern Games Bot** is a Discord bot built with Node.js and JavaScript that provides moderation tools, music playback, and general utility commands for managing and automating a server.
 The project is structured to be modular, making it easy to extend or adapt for custom features and workflows.
-It runs on the Discord API through libraries from **:contentReference[oaicite:0]{index=0}** and the Discord ecosystem.

 ---